ImplFerris/red-book/src/dht22/protocol.md

-# DHT22 with 1-Wire protocol
+# How the DHT22 Sensor Communicates Over a Single Wire

 The DHT22 communicates with the microcontroller using a custom single-wire protocol.
 It uses only one data line for transferring data.
 The microcontroller must follow strict timing rules to read the temperature and humidity data correctly from the sensor.